Soneso/as-soroban-examples/cross_contract/README.md

 The SDK also offers following other methods to call contract functions from within other contracts:

 - `contract.tryCallContract(contract: AddressObject, func: SmallSymbolVal, args: Vec): Val` - If the call is successful, forwards the result of the called function.
 Otherwise, returns an `ErrorVal` containing the error type and code.

-- `contract.callContractById(hexId: string, func: string, args: Vec): Val` - Calls another contract's function by using the contract id (hex representation), function name and arguments contained in vector `args`.

-- `contract.tryCallContractById(hexId: string, func: string, args: Vec): Val` - If the call is successful, forwards the result of the called function.
-Otherwise, returns an `ErrorVal` containing the error type and code.

 To get the error type and code from the `ErrorVal` one can use following code: